 We have shown ourselves to be up to this challenge.
-We have continued to recruit new businesses and retain existing businesses during difficult times.
+We have continued to recruit new business and retain existing businesses during difficult times.
 The work we do when times are tough helps determine the prosperity we enjoy during the good times.

 We have the tools to get this work done.
 We have the people and the talent and the resources to get this work done.
 We have the memories and legacies left behind by thousands of innocent people on which we can build our collective future.

-It's been said that "history balances the frustration of 'how far we have to go' with the satisfaction of 'how far we have come.'"
+It's been said that "history balances the frustration of 'how far we have to go' with the satisfaction of 'how far we have come."
 We have indeed come a long way and accomplished great things in the past year.
 Let's not let frustration hold us back from the work to come.

 There's an old saying that the challenges of hard work affect people in different ways - some turn up their sleeves, some turn up their noses, and some don't turn up at all.

-None of us here today is afraid of turning up our sleeves.
+None of us here today - from small businessman growing his company to me or Don Siegelman - is afraid of turning up our sleeves.
 We know there's no other option to consider.